-Scientists regularly report on the falling quality of the environment.
+Now the media regularly reports on the falling quality of the environment.
 We ourselves feel the impact of the air and water pollution in our lives.
-Number of people are suffering from diseases of the respiratory system, for example lung cancer, Asthma are steadily rising.
+Number of people suffering from diseases of the respiratory system, for example lung cancer, Asthma are steadily rising.